-- construction areas throughout the entire construction period (including holidays). - Storage piles shall be controlled for dust emissions as needed by covering the storage pile, application of chemical soil stabilizers, or other technique acceptable to the City. - 4.
+- Apply chemical soil stabilizers to inactive construction areas (disturbed areas that are unused for at least four consecutive days) to control dust emissions.
+Dust emission shall be controlled at the site for both active and inactive construction areas throughout the entire construction period (including holidays). - Storage piles shall be controlled for dust emissions as needed by covering the storage pile, application of chemical soil stabilizers, or other technique acceptable to the City. - 4.
 Vehicle speeds shall be limited to 15 mph on unpaved roads and areas. - 5.
-Land clearing, grading, earth moving, or excavation activities shall be suspended when wind speeds exceed 20 mph. - Non-toxic binders (e.g. latex acrylic copolymer) shall be applied to exposed areas after cut and fill operation and the area hydroseeded when the area becomes inactive for 10 days or more. - 7.
+Land clearing, grading, earth moving, or excavation activities shall be suspended when wind speeds exceed 20 mph. - 6.
+Non-toxic binders (e.g. latex acrylic copolymer) shall be applied to exposed areas after cut and fill operation and the area hydroseeded when the area becomes inactive for 10 days or more. - 7.
 Prior to any grading or construction taking place, the developer shall consult with the Butte County Air Quality Management District regarding the application of a paved (or dust palliative treated) apron onto the Meriam Park site. - 8.
 Inspect adjacent streets at least once per day and sweep or wash paved streets adjacent to the site where visible silt or mud deposits have accumulated due to construction activities. - 9.
 Building and Engineering Division staff shall review final improvement plans for all construction projects to ensure that the above notes are included on such plans.
-Building and Engineering Division staff shall inspect the property for compliance with the above air quality measures. - 10.
-MITIGATION AIR-1b (Air Quality): One or more publicly-visible signs shall be posted at each construction site with the name and telephone number of the developer representative to contact regarding dust complaints.
+Building and Engineering Division staff shall inspect the property for compliance with the above air quality measures. - MITIGATION AIR-1b (Air Quality): One or more publicly-visible signs shall be posted at each construction site with the name and telephone number of the developer representative to contact regarding dust complaints.
 Complaints received about dust shall be responded to, and corrective action taken, immediately.
 The telephone number of the BCAQMD shall be included on the signs and visible to ensure compliance with BCAQMD Rules 201 and 207. - 11.
 MITIGATION AIR-1c (Air Quality): Construction shall be phased so that only a portion of the Meriam Park site is graded at a time.
 Areas in which one large piece of earth-moving equipment is working shall not exceed 10 acres on a daily basis, and areas in which two or more large pieces of earth-moving equipment are working simultaneously shall not exceed 4 acres per day. - 12.
 MITIGATION AIR-1d (Air Quality): Prior to final occupancy, all exposed ground surfaces shall be landscaped, seeded or chemically treated to minimize fugitive dust emissions (dust clouds caused by wind, traffic, or other disturbances to exposed ground surfaces). - 13.
-MITIGATION AIR-2 (Air Quality): The following measures would reduce diesel particulate matter and NOx emissions from construction equipment, and represent a level of reasonable control that would reduce these emissions to a less-than-significant level.
+MITIGATION AIR-2 (Air Quality): The following measures would reduce diesel particulate matter and NOx emissions from construction equipment, and represent a level of reasonable control that would reduce these emissions to a less-thansignificant level.